• Advanced Rhythm

 Option A (35 credits)

 **** Following the composition lessons does not imply that the student has to create through-composed pieces in a classical contemporary style.
 These lessons are meant for the student to acquire many more creative techniques that are not imparted in the improvisation ensembles, and students can apply it to their composition as well as their improvisation.
-Also, the student following the composition lessons is exempted from following the compulsory subjects of theory/harmony and arranging
+Also, the student following the composition lessons is exempted from following the compulsory subjects of theory/harmony and arranging The credits distribution for Option A is:

 Option B (30 credits)

 **** Following the reading ensemble will help the student to reinforce the main ‘building blocks’ of Karnatic rhythm as well as seeing various techniques from a completely different angle.
 Another goal is to increase the reading skills of the musician.
+The credits distribution for Option B is:

 Creative Output